carthage-software/server/README.md

 | Security Monitoring | ❌      | ❌           | ❌              | ❌            | ❌     | ❌             |
 | System Monitoring   | ❌      | ❌           | ❌              | ❌            | ❌     | ❌             |

-# License
+## License

-Carthage is proprietary software and is not licensed for public use.
-Please contact [Saif Eddin Gmati](https://github.com/azjezz)
+Carthage is open-source software, but it is not free to use.
+The software is provided under a proprietary license.
+For inquiries about usage, licensing, or collaboration, please contact [Saif Eddin Gmati](https://github.com/azjezz).

+---

+Thank you for your interest in Carthage!